 Height of opening devices

 The height from the floor specified in D2.21 is for the location of opening devices originated in AS 1428 'Design Rules for Access by the Disabled'.
 This is a comfortable height for most people to use.

 Testing of fire door furniture

 Required fire doors must be tested as a complete unit, including the frame and furniture.
 The test on a fire door installed in an exit, or forming part of an exit, includes the opening devices to be used to comply with D2.21.

 D2.22 Re-entry from fire-isolated exits

-To minimise the risk that a person becomes trapped in a fire-isolated exit.

 Facilitate entry to another exit route

 It is not unknown for a fire-isolated exit to become unusable during an emergency.
-In highrise buildings and hospitals people must be able to leave the exit and proceed to an alternative exit to evacuate.
+In high-rise buildings, hospitals and Class 9c aged care buildings people must be able to leave the exit and proceed to an alternative exit to evacuate.
 It is unlikely that the second exit will also be unusable.
 One option is for a person in a fire-isolated stairway to enter a storey and gain access to the alternative exit through that storey.

 Mistaken entry

 Under normal conditions of use, it is also possible that a person may mistakenly enter a fireisolated exit.
-That person should not be required to travel all the way down the stairway to be able to leave it, especially in a high-rise building.
-BCA Amdt No. 7
+That person should not be required to travel all the way down the stairway to be able to leave it, especially in a high-rise or Class 9c aged care building.
+BCA Amdt No. 11

+PART D2 - CONSTRUCTION OF EXITS

 Every fourth storey re-entry

 The ability to enter at each floor of a building could be unnecessary and lead to a breach of a building's security.
-Accordingly, entry at every fourth floor (under D2.22(a)) will achieve the intent of this provision, without significantly interfering with the building's security.
+Accordingly, entry at every fourth floor (under D2.22(b)(i)) will achieve the intent of this provision, without significantly interfering with the building's security.
 Where this option is taken, all doors must be openable by a fail-safe device activated by a fire alarm.

 Intercommunication systems

-An alternative method of minimising the risk of a person being trapped in a fire-isolated stairway is to provide an intercommunication system under D2.22(b).
+An alternative method of minimising the risk of a person being trapped in a fire-isolated stairway is to provide an intercommunication system under D2.22(b)(ii).
 Where this option is taken, all doors must be openable by a fail-safe device activated by a fire alarm.

 D2.23 Signs on doors

 To require the use of signs warning against impairing certain doors.

 Blocked doors

 The doors referred to in D2.23(a) are all required for evacuation in an emergency.
 Their obstruction could result in the death of people attempting to evacuate.

-Open doors

-Fire and smoke doors are designed to minimise the risk to people inside a fire compartment and a fire-isolated exit.
+Open doors Fire and smoke doors are designed to minimise the risk to people inside a fire compartment and a fire-isolated exit.
 A door kept open in a storey experiencing a fire could result in the emergency exit becoming unusable, or could aid the spread of fire and/or smoke to other parts of the building.
 If all exits are affected, people will have no way of evacuating the building.
+BCA access provisions Part D3 comments relate solely to BCA compliance matters.
+They do not relate to any other legislation, including the Federal Disability Discrimination Act 1992 (DDA).